What’s the most annoying things your non-horsey friends say to you? We think we’ve got some of the most common ones right here...

 Clipping isn’t called shaving — and it’s not cruel to do it in the winter.

-11. Zara Phillips is not a showjumper
+11. Zara Tindall is not a showjumper

 If an Olympic medal doesn’t do it, we’re not sure that people will ever get their heads around Zara being an eventer — not a showjumper, dressage rider, jockey (delete as appropriate).